-- 1. Section 4(a).
-The first sentence of Section 4(a) of the Plan is hereby amended and restated to read in its entirety as follows: - "Subject to adjustment as provided in Section 4(c) of the Plan, the aggregate number of Shares that may be issued under all Awards under the Plan shall equal 8,000,000." - 2.
-Section $6(a)(iv)(\underline{A})$.
-Section 6(a)(iv)(A) of the Plan is hereby amended and restated to read in its entirety as follows: - "The aggregate number of Shares that may be issued under all U.S. Incentive Stock Options under the Plan shall be 8,000,000 Shares." - 3.
-The Plan shall otherwise be unchanged by this Amendment. - 4.
-This Amendment is adopted subject to approval by the shareholders of the Company at the Company's 2020 annual general meeting of shareholders on May 28, 2020 (the "Annual Meeting").
+1. Section 4(a).
+The first sentence of Section 4(a) of the Plan is hereby amended and restated to read in its entirety as follows:

+"Subject to adjustment as provided in Section 4(c) of the Plan, the aggregate number of Shares that may be issued under all Awards under the Plan shall equal 8,000,000."

+2. Section 6(a)(iv)(A).
+Section 6(a)(iv)(A) of the Plan is hereby amended and restated to read in its entirety as follows:

+"The aggregate number of Shares that may be issued under all U.S. Incentive Stock Options under the Plan shall be 8,000,000 Shares."

+4. This Amendment is adopted subject to approval by the shareholders of the Company at the Company's 2020 annual general meeting of shareholders on May 28, 2020 (the "Annual Meeting").
 If the shareholders fail to approve this Amendment at the Annual Meeting, the Plan shall continue in existence in accordance with its terms.